 What is the cost of this program?

-The first base course is approximately $235.
-Thereafter, each 3 credit course will be approximately $655 and each 2 credit elective will be approximately $435.
+GERO 200 Fall term is approximately $235.
+Thereafter, each 3 credit course will be approximately $655 and each 2 credit elective is or up to $440.

 Books will be approximately $600 over the two years.
 Three core textbooks and a few auxiliary books will supplement current journal articles.